caltechlibrary/2018-10-18-shell-arc/_episodes/05-script.md

 but make no mistake:
 these are actually small programs.

-Let's start by going back to `not-downloads/` and creating a new file, `cleanup.sh` which will become the shell script:
+Let's start by going back to `data-shell/` and creating a new file, `cleanup.sh` which will become the shell script:

 ~~~
-$ cd not-downloads
+$ cd data-shell
 $ nano cleanup.sh
 ~~~
 {: .language-bash}